cultureandempire/cultureandempire.github.io/README.md

 * Lawyers, as a profession
 * The Hollywood movie industry

 I'm not going to make any judgment about the value of any specific community.
 It's impossible, and would be deceptive.
 Twitter's implied mission is "collect the most followers," which sounds weak when compared to Wikipedia's "assemble the world's knowledge."
 Once formed, a smart and agile crowd can just as easily create new missions like "bring down the dictator."
-Arguably, the value (to society) of an online community is not their products, rather it is the community itself.
+Arguably, the value (to society) of an on-line community is not their products, rather it is the community itself.
 With Wikipedia or ZeroMQ, it's hard to separate the crowd from the content.
 With Twitter, it's really obvious.
 The content is transient and mostly worthless, the crowd is not.

 Here's the scorecard I came up with: